Kodi setup Raspberry Pi

 Also there are many Kodi remotes available for Android.
 The two I have experience with are:

 Both are pretty feature rich, however Yatse feels more intuitive and provides some additional functionality such as local media playback.
-But this requires the paid unlock.
+But this requires the paid in app purchase.